✈ Free worldwide shipping on all orders

 Top 8 Questions About Folding Hammocks for Road Trips

-For users over 200 pounds (91 kg), look for hammocks rated at minimum 350 pounds (159 kg) to provide an adequate safety margin.
-Double hammocks typically offer higher weight capacities (400-500 pounds/181-227 kg) and wider dimensions that better accommodate larger frames.
-Pay particular attention to the stand capacity if using a frame-based system, as this may differ from the hammock fabric rating.
-For maximum comfort and longevity, stay at least 75-100 pounds (34-45 kg) under the manufacturer’s stated maximum capacity.
+For users over 200 pounds (91 kg), look for hammocks rated at least 350 pounds (159 kg) to provide an adequate safety margin.
+Double hammocks often offer increased width and higher weight ratings (typically 400-500 pounds/181-227 kg).
+With stand systems, verify both the hammock fabric and frame have appropriate ratings.

 Leave a Reply